ashbryk/100-Days-of-Python/README.md

 ## Progress

-- Days completed: 5/100
-- Current focus: Getting started with Python basics
+- Current focus: Getting started with Python basics, loops, functions, dictionaries and more

 ## Code Snippets